 - We will survey and promote means to use ingredients that are guaranteed to be safe, but whose appearance does not comply with the set requirements.

-Through this commitment, we will gather Fazer's actions to reduce wastage and explore means to cut food waste.
+Through this commitment, we are gathering Fazer's actions to reduce wastage and explore means to cut food waste.

 Indicators of the commitment